Dal bhat: Preparation

-Dal may be cooked with onion, garlic, ginger, chili, tomatoes, or tamarind, in addition to lentils or beans.
-It always contains herbs and spices such as coriander, garam masala, cumin, and turmeric.
-Recipes vary by season, locality, ethnic group and family.
+Dal (lentils) may be cooked with ingredients such as onion, garlic, ginger, chili pepper, tomatoes, or tamarind in addition to lentils or beans.
+It typically includes herbs and spices such as coriander, garam masala, cumin, and turmeric.
+Recipes may vary by season, region, ethnic group, or family traditions.
+In Nepal, for example, dal is often flavoured by frying jimbu (Himalayan aromatic leaf) in ghee or cooking oil and adding it to the cooked lentils.